mxlisandro/unit-3-algorithms/README.md

 1. After completing part1, move on to `part2/` where you'll find Coin Sum and N-Paths.
 Complete these problems in whichever order you prefer.

-##How do I test if my answer is correct?
+## How do I test if my answer is correct?
 To test your functions, open `index.html` in your browser.

 **NOTE:** While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.

+## Extension

+Done already?
+If you've passed all the test cases for this unit, you can go back to [unit-2-data-structures](https://github.com/CodesmithLLC/unit-2-data-structures/) and work on some more of those.
+Done with unit-2?
+There are some advanced algorithm challenges in this bonus repo [super-extension-work](https://github.com/CodesmithLLC/super-extension-work).